TuwaIO/pulsar-core/apps/docs/src/content/apiReference/pulsar-solana/src/components/solanaAdapter.md

 [`SolanaAdapterConfig`](../interfaces/SolanaAdapterConfig.md)

-The configuration object, typically derived from Solana wallet adapter hooks.
+The configuration object for the adapter.

 ## Returns

 `TxAdapter`\<[`Solana`](../enumerations/SolanaTransactionTracker.md#solana), `T`, `string`\>

-An object conforming to the `TxAdapter` interface.
+An object implementing the `TxAdapter` interface for Solana.